Runtime Enforcement of Programmable Logic Controllers: Introduction

-Then, we define a simple description language to express \emph{timed correctness properties} that should hold upon completion of a finite number of scan cycles of the monitored controller.
+Then, we define a simple description language to express \emph{timed correctness properties} that should hold {for a (possibly unbounded) number} of scan cycles of the monitored controller.
 This will allow us to abstract over controllers implementations, focusing on general properties which may even be shared \nolinebreak by completely different controllers.
-In this regard, we might resort to one of the several logics existing in the li\-te\-rature for mo\-ni\-toring timed concurrent systems, and in particular cyber-physical systems (see, \emph{e.g.}, \cite{SurveyBartocciSTL2018,toolchain}).
-However, the peculiar iterative behaviour of controllers convinced us to adopt a simple but expressive sub-class of \emph{regular expressions}, the only properties that under precise conditions can be enforced by finite-state edit automata (see Beauquier et al.'s work~\cite{BCL13}).
-In Section~\ref{sec:logics}, we will show how we can express a wide class of interesting correctness properties for controllers in terms of our regular properties.
+In this regard, we might resort to one of the several logics existing in the li\-te\-rature for mo\-ni\-toring timed concurrent systems, and in particular cyber-physical systems (see, \emph{e.g.}, \cite{SurveyBartocciSTL2018,toolchain}). \enlargethispage{.9\baselineskip} {However, the peculiar iterative behaviour of controllers convinced us to adopt the sub-class of \emph{regular expressions} that can be recognised by finite automata whose cycles always contain at least one final state; this is the largest class of regular properties that can be enforced by finite-state Ligatti et at.'s edit automata (see Beauquier et al.'s work~\cite{BCL13}). } In Section~\ref{sec:logics}, we express a wide class of correctness properties for controllers in terms of (our) regular properties.

-After defining a formal language to describe controller properties, we provide a \emph{synthesis function} $\funEdit{\!\!{-}\!\!}$ that, given an alphabet $\PSet$ of observable actions (sensor readings, actuator commands, and inter-controller communications) and a deterministic regular property $e$ combining events of $\PSet$, returns an edit automaton $\funEditP{e}\PSet \!$.
+After defining a formal language to describe controller properties, we provide a \emph{synthesis function} $\funEditP{-}\PSet$ that, given an alphabet $\PSet$ of observable actions (sensor readings, actuator commands, and inter-controller communications) and a deterministic regular property $e$ combining events of $\PSet$, returns an edit automaton $\funEditP{e}\PSet \!$.
 The resulting enforcement mechanism will ensure the required features mentioned before: transparency, soundness, determinism preservation, deadlock-freedom, divergence-freedom, mitigation and scalability.
 Then, we propose a non-trivial case study, taken from the context of industrial water treatment systems, and implemented as follows: (i) the physical plant is simulated in \emph{Simulink}~\cite{MATLAB}; (ii) the open source PLCs are implemented in \emph{OpenPLC}~\cite{OpenPLC} and executed on Raspberry Pi; (iii) the enforcers run on connected FPGAs.
 In this setting, we test our enforcement mechanism when injecting the PLCs with $5$ different malware, with different \nolinebreak goals.